qewer33/Exquisite/README.md

 }
 ```

-The import statement and Item declaration are boilerplate, what we really understand are the two properties: `name` and `windows`. `name` is pretty self explanatory, it's the name of the layout.
+The import statement and Item declaration are boilerplate, what we really need to understand are the two properties: `name` and `windows`. `name` is pretty self explanatory, it's the name of the layout.
 The names aren't currently used right now but they might be in the future, better to write something explanatory rather than not.

 The `windows` parameter is an array of JS objects.
 Each object represents a window and has 4 entries: `row`, `rowSpan`, `column` and `columnSpan`.
 These entries describe how the window is laid out in the layout, let's take a look at each one in detail: